Batman: Under the Red Hood: Plot

 After surviving an assassination attempt by Red Hood, Black Mask sets the Joker free, tasking him with killing Red Hood.
-However, The Joker instead abducts Black Mask and the drug dealers and plans to set them on fire.
-Red Hood appears and reveals his real target is the Joker.
+However, Joker instead abducts Black Mask and the drug dealers and plans to set them on fire.
+Red Hood appears and reveals his real target is Joker.
 Batman saves the hostages and Red Hood takes Joker.
 Red Hood brutally beats Joker in revenge and confronts Batman.
 Batman and Red Hood fight and Red Hood reveals himself as Jason.
-Their fight makes its way to the dilapidated building, where Jason is keeping the Joker and ends with Jason holding Batman at gunpoint.
+Their fight makes its way to the dilapidated building, where Jason is keeping Joker and ends with Jason holding Batman at gunpoint.

 Though having forgiven Batman for not saving him, Jason is upset and angry that Joker is still alive after killing him.
-Batman admits that he has thought constantly about torturing and killing the Joker but will not, fearing he will not stop if he kills even once.
-Jason tosses Batman a gun and gives him an ultimatum – he will execute the Joker unless Batman shoots him.
+Batman admits that he considers killing Joker every time he defeats him but will not, fearing he will never be able to stop if he kills even once.
+Jason tosses Batman a gun and gives him an ultimatum – he will execute Joker unless Batman shoots him.
 Batman refuses and drops the gun, causing Jason to shoot at Batman.
 Batman dodges the bullet, throws a Batarang, which jams and destroys Jason's pistol.
 Jason sets off a time bomb and Batman subdues Joker before attempting to save Jason.

 The bomb explodes; Batman and Joker survive, but Jason is gone.
 Joker is returned to Arkham and Black Mask is arrested.
 At the Batcave, Alfred offers to remove the glass case display of Jason's Robin costume, but Bruce refuses, claiming it does not change anything.
 A final flashback shows Jason's first day as Robin, which he cheerfully declares is the best day of his life.